NormFrenette/GatsbyBlog/content/blog/Looper/Introduction.md

 - Use a DI box or Apple IRig
 - If you already have various guitar pedals - look for one that is not true bypass - like Boss.
 It has a buffer even on the clean path.
 Put it between the guitar and the looper sound card mic input.

 If you have none of the above, construct the buffer on the same small pcb board used for the rest of the Raspberry pi GPIO connections.
-The buffer is designed to be independant.
+The buffer is designed to be independent.
 It has a separate input and output.
 So your Looper can be used as a separate buffer.
 To use it with the looper.
 Connect the output of the buffer to the input of the looper sound card.

 ##### One more benefit